Take a deep breath, Friends: the world’s first (seemingly) commercially viable inhalable insulin product is here.

 Edelman was kind enough to share with us a bunch of research data directly

-The bottom line is that Afrezza appears in the bloodstream faster and gets out quicker, so it’s much more likely to be peaking when your carbs are forcing a glucose spike, and to be out of your system rapidly enough to avoid lingering lows.
+Bottom line: Afrezza appears in the bloodstream faster and gets out quicker, so it’s much more likely to be peaking when your carbs are forcing a glucose spike, and to be out of your system rapidly enough to avoid lingering lows.

 That’s why Edelman thinks Afrezza will be great for correction doses, even just a few hours after meals – you can bring down highs quickly without the risk of stacking insulin.